Risk of Rain 2: Gameplay

-The difficulty of the game increases as the player progresses through a run, based on the duration of the current run as well as an initial difficulty scale set by the player.
-Every few minutes, the aliens' level increases, thus scaling their max health and damage the longer the player's run progresses.
-In the metagame, players unlock access to new playable survivors, items, abilities and game modifiers by completing certain in-game achievements; once unlocked, new survivors and modifiers become available to select from at the start of the game, and new items will start appearing randomly from in-game chests.
+In the metagame, players can unlock access to new playable survivors, items, abilities, and game modifiers by completing certain in-game challenges; once unlocked, new survivors and modifiers become available to select from at the start of the game, and new items will start appearing randomly from in-game chests.
+Additionally, there is another currency that has a chance to drop from defeated aliens called Lunar Coins, which persists between games.
+These coins can be spent at a special vendor in the game, who sells special items and allows players to pick the next level.